4 Reasons Why a Personal Injury Lawyer Will Not Take Your Case

-It is almost impossible for an attorney to give a client a value of the case before the attorney knows all of the facts including the insurance coverage available by the defendant.
+It is almost impossible for an attorney to give a client an accurate value of the case before the attorney knows all of the facts including the insurance coverage available by the defendant.
 Victims should be wary of attorneys placing a value on a claim after the first consultation.

-Further, if you have been “released” or “dropped” from another law firm the attorney will think twice about the case from either a liability perspective or an unreasonable expectation perspective.
+Further, if you have been “released” or “dropped” from another law firm the attorney will think twice about the case from either a liability perspective, insurance perspective or an unreasonable expectation perspective.
 If the law firm you chose initially investigates the facts and decides it is not in their interests to work the case, finding a new lawyer will be harder than the first.